 November 12, 2024

-Despite the new additions, data from our Tag & Release Program works as the foundation of the Conservation Record.
 In terms of data submissions, the 2022 and 2023 fishing seasons were nothing short of remarkable.
-To our database of over 290,000 entries, our volunteer anglers were responsible for submitting 19,374 new records.
+Adding to our database of over 290,000 entries, our volunteer anglers were responsible for submitting another 19,374 new records.
 This was the result of 9,719 fish tagged and released, 9,492 additional fish released, and 163 recaptured tags.
 Over a two-year time period, that comes out to roughly 29 unique billfish events logged in our database each day.
 None of this would have been possible without our dedicated support system of volunteer anglers, captains, and mates!

 We at TBF believe it’s important for our community to understand why we collect the data, and this report does a fantastic job of highlighting the incredible work our anglers, captains and mates do each year.
 Reported tags and releases are important for understanding behavioral constants and shifts in billfish populations around the world.
 Without being able to reference reports such as these, long-term conservation would not be possible.
 Plus, it’s always interesting to see how fishing trends change from year to year!

-Despite the new additions, data from our Tag & Release Program works as the foundation of the Conservation Record.
 In terms of data submissions, the 2022 and 2023 fishing seasons were nothing short of remarkable.
-To our database of over 290,000 entries, our volunteer anglers were responsible for submitting 19,374 new records.
+Adding to our database of over 290,000 entries, our volunteer anglers were responsible for submitting another 19,374 new records.
 This was the result of 9,719 fish tagged and released, 9,492 additional fish released, and 163 recaptured tags.
 Over a two-year time period, that comes out to roughly 29 unique billfish events logged in our database each day.
 None of this would have been possible without our dedicated support system of volunteer anglers, captains, and mates!

 We at TBF believe it’s important for our community to understand why we collect the data, and this report does a fantastic job of highlighting the incredible work our anglers, captains and mates do each year.
 Reported tags and releases are important for understanding behavioral constants and shifts in billfish populations around the world.
 Without being able to reference reports such as these, long-term conservation would not be possible.
 Plus, it’s always interesting to see how fishing trends change from year to year!